gurunandan-bhat/fcg/content/reviews/devara-part-1-3.md

 title = 'Devara Part 1'
 date = 2024-10-05T09:08:56+05:30
 draft = false
-author = 'Sangeetha Devi Dundoo' subtitle = 'NTR and Anirudh amp up the intensity in an overstretched action drama' opening = 'Director Koratala Siva and NTR mount an intense action drama, with huge help from Anirudh Ravichander, only for the later portions to lose steam in the over-zealousness to stretch the story for a sequel' img = 'devara-part-1-3.jpg'
+critic = 'Sangeetha Devi Dundoo' subtitle = 'NTR and Anirudh amp up the intensity in an overstretched action drama' opening = 'Director Koratala Siva and NTR mount an intense action drama, with huge help from Anirudh Ravichander, only for the later portions to lose steam in the over-zealousness to stretch the story for a sequel' img = 'devara-part-1-3.jpg'